You have got there still saying that the tropical storm is barreling through South Florida.

 Tax cuts.

-So George W. Bush is still stimulating the economy that Obama is trying to ruin.
+So George W. Bush is still stimulating the economy that Obama is trying to ruin, which means if not for Bush, we would really be in the tank.

-This is this is not insignificant here.
+This is not insignificant here.

-He talks down, he said, unusually uncertain.
+He talks down, he says, unusually uncertain.

 Market plunges.

-Bernanke today says tax cuts, yeah, good stimulus.
+Bernanke today says, tax cuts, yeah, good stimulus.

-We gotta think about that.
+We got to think about that.

 Obama's out there going, ah, damn it.